Subscribe to the blog

-Once this is complete, the software is put into a pre-production staging environment that mirrors the actual production environment, allowing for more advanced testing, such as:
+After testing, the software is put into a pre-production staging environment that mirrors the actual production environment, allowing for more advanced testing, such as:

 - Graphical user interface (GUI) testing to evaluate the GUI based on your clients’ requirements and/or customer feedback to make sure that customers understand the UI and how to interact with it and use it.